-The purpose of myth is to illustrate principles to develop your path.
-Please find out how to use the stories within religion to move beyond its boundaries.
+The purpose of myth is to illustrate principles to develop your pathway beyond religion.
+Please find out how to use the stories and symbolism of mythology to move beyond its boundaries.

 What is The Function of Mythology?